sagemath/sagewiki_to_gh-2022-10-10/days5.md

 = SAGE Days 5 =

-The 5th SAGE days 2007 might be at the Clay Math Institute in October...
+The 5th SAGE days 2007 will be at the Clay Math Institute Sept 30 -- Oct 3, 2007.
+It will be focused on computational arithmetic geometry.

 == Organizers ==